alfreimaz/mainwebsite/content/posts/quantumLing.md

 the model is contextual.\
 \
 This approach nonetheless does not solve the none signallity issue we faced.
-Indeed, Wang et al.[@main] observe that it even makes it harder to attain.
+Indeed, Wang et al.(#main) observe that it even makes it harder to attain.
 If we previously only had to check for possibility of measurement, we now must also verify that statistical distributions are shared between interpretations.
-And, indeed, Wang et al.[@main] observe that many of the considered systems still refuse to abide to non-signallity.
+And, indeed, Wang et al.(#main) observe that many of the considered systems still refuse to abide to non-signallity.
 Considering our example, let us suppose we fix
 $coach\rightarrow 0$, then the sum of probabilities between a